-As for P86, a new 14x14 lenslet array has been commissioned successfully (Feb.
-2010) and gives better performances than the actual 7x7 one whenever the atmospheric conditions are good to very good and the outgoing laser power over 4W.
-A new version of JNPS will allow the new (10-3 and 10-4) modes to be selected under strict conditions: seeing<1", tau0>4 ms, CL or PH, etc. An illustration of the performance can be seen on Figure 4-3 and it is further explained in a Messenger article by Kasper et al. (2010).
-The 7x7 lenslet array remains available for worst atmospheric conditions or lower laser power.
+During P86, a new 14x14 lenslet array was commissioned successfully (Feb.
+2010) giving better performance than the former 7x7 one whenever the atmospheric conditions are good to very good and the outgoing laser power over 4W.
+An illustration of the performance can be seen on Figure 4-3 and it is further explained in a Messenger article by Kasper et al. (2010).
+The 7x7 lenslet array remains available for worse atmospheric conditions or lower laser power.